chee/solid-automerge/readme.md

 ## useHandle

-get a [handle](https://automerge.org/docs/repositories/dochandles/) from the repo as a [resource](https://docs.solidjs.com/reference/basic-reactivity/create-resource).
+Get a [handle](https://automerge.org/docs/repositories/dochandles/) from the repo as a [resource](https://docs.solidjs.com/reference/basic-reactivity/create-resource).

-perfect for handing to `createDocumentProjection`.
+Perfect for handing to `createDocumentProjection`.

 ```ts
 useHandle<T>(